t-sakashita/rokko/3rd-party/googletest/docs/advanced.md

 }
 ```

+{: .callout .important}
 IMPORTANT: The exact format of the JSON document is subject to change.

 ### Controlling How Failures Are Reported

+#### Detecting Test Premature Exit

+Google Test implements the _premature-exit-file_ protocol for test runners to
+catch any kind of unexpected exits of test programs.
+Upon start, Google Test
+creates the file which will be automatically deleted after all work has been
+finished.
+Then, the test runner can check if this file exists.
+In case the file
+remains undeleted, the inspected test has exited prematurely.

+This feature is enabled only if the `TEST_PREMATURE_EXIT_FILE` environment
+variable has been set.

 #### Turning Assertion Failures into Break-Points